 Most specialist cupboard paints are suitable for all wooden and acrylic cabinets.
 The trick is in the preparation.

-Cleaning is essential to remove kitchen grime.
-Use a specialist degreaser like Zep Commercial All Purpose Cleaner & Degreaser if needed.
-Next, key the surface with a light sandpaper – 150-250 grit is fine – to help the paint grip.
-Wipe dust off with a damp cloth and allow to dry.
+There are no shortcuts!
+Cleaning is essential to remove built-up kitchen grime.
+Use a specialist degreaser like Zep Commercial All Purpose Cleaner & Degreaser if things are really grim.
+Next ‘key’ the surface to help the paint grip.
+This is really just a light sand, using a fine grit paper – 150-250 grit should do it.
+There’s no need to go crazy, just aim for an even, matt surface.
+Then wipe the dust off with a damp cloth and allow to completely dry.

 Do kitchen cabinets need a primer?

-Primers create a base for paint, and stop knots showing through.
-Pick a primer suited to the surface you’re painting, or go for a universal primer like Ronseal’s One Coat All-Surface Primer and Undercoat.
+Primers create a sound base for the paint, and will stop knots and blemishes showing through.
+The type of primer depends on the surface you’re painting – just read the tin or opt for a universal primer like Ronseal’s One Coat All Surface Primer and Undercoat.
 Wood primer is only for bare, unpainted wood.
 Some furniture-specific paints don’t require primer – this will be clearly stated on the tin.
+If you’re still unsure, take a photo of your door (or the actual door itself) into your nearest DIY store or decorating centre for advice.

-It depends on the door type and your desired finish.
-On laminates, the safest option is to buy a specialist multipurpose paint designed for wood, melamine and MDF.
-Any eggshell or interior wood paint will work on wooden or painted kitchen doors.
-Chalk paints are suitable for kitchen units, but you’ll usually need to seal the top coat with wax or varnish.
+Again it depends on the door type and also your desired finish.
+On laminates, the safest option is to buy a specialist multipurpose paint that is designed for wood, melamine and MDF.
+Any eggshell or interior wood paint will work on wooden and already painted kitchen doors.
+Chalk paints are suitable for kitchen cupboards but you’ll usually need to seal the top-coat with wax or varnish to achieve a wipeable surface.

 ‘New colours will take a few coats.
 Take you time and wait for each application to dry thoroughly,’ advises Protek’s Becky Rackstraw.